-The School's fiscal year 2020 budget was submitted to the Massachusetts Department of Elementary and Secondary Education during the summer of 2019.
-Budgeted expenses for the year were \$3,933,028 compared to actual expenses of \$5,001,368, resulting in a difference of \$1,068,340.
-This difference was due in part to the School not including non-cash activity, most notably depreciation and amortization and in-kind pension, in its budget (\$1,083,740).
-Budgeted revenue for the year was \$3,962,714 compared to actual income of \$4,832,131, resulting in a difference of \$857,940.
-This difference was mainly due in part to an unbudgeted in-kind pension of \$928,225.
-The remaining difference was a result of tuition funding changes based on actual attendance.
-The School budgeted tuition for fiscal years 2020 and 2019 based on enrollment of 243 students for each year, respectively, using the average perpupil rate from the sending districts of the previous year plus 1.5% for both years.
+The School's fiscal year 2021 budget was submitted to the Massachusetts Department of Elementary and Secondary Education during the summer of 2020.
+Budgeted expenses for the year were \$4,027,525 compared to actual expenses of \$5,313,588, resulting in a difference of \$1,286,063.
+This difference was due in part to the School not including non-cash activity, most notably depreciation and amortization and in-kind pension, in its budget (\$1,188,565).
+There were also additional expenditures incurred in response to the COVID-19 pandemic as funded by a number of grants.
+Budgeted revenue for the year was \$4,037,069 compared to actual income of \$5,549,707, resulting in a difference of \$1,512,638.
+This difference was mainly due in part to an unbudgeted in-kind pension of \$1,044,154.
+The remaining difference was a result of tuition funding changes based on actual attendance as well as unanticipated additional grant funding in response to the COVID-19 outbreak.
+The School budgeted tuition for fiscal years 2021 and 2020 based on enrollment of 243 students for each year, respectively, using the average per-pupil rate from the sending districts of the previous year plus 1.5% for both years.